sunpy/sunpy/docs/dev_guide/code_standards.rst

 The settings and tools we use for the pre-commit can be found in the file `.pre-commit-config.yaml` at the root of the sunpy git repository.
 Some of the checks are:
-* Check (but will not fix) for various PEP8 issues with flake8.
+* Checks (but doesn't fix) various PEP8 issues with flake8.
 * Sort all imports in any Python files with isort.
 * Remove any unused variables or imports with autoflake.